Here’s how close your state is to being vaccinated against COVID-19 - NewsBreak

 Wyoming: 45%

 The vaccination rates above are from the New York Times’ COVID-19 tracking project using data from the Centers for Disease Control and Prevention.
-We rounded each number to the nearest percentage point.Amazon agrees to pay $500K as part of California COVID dispute settlement
+We rounded each number to the nearest percentage point.Gene Simmons rips anti-vaxxers: ‘You are an enemy’

 Note that even if everyone who is eligible to receive a vaccine did so, the numbers in every state still wouldn’t be 100%.
 That’s because there is no coronavirus vaccine approved for children under 5 years old, so they can’t be vaccinated yet.
 The U.S. Census Bureau estimates about 6% of people in the country are under 5 .